Remember to check back often; we will continually update this page as new information becomes available, or as new questions arise.

-For students over 21, two Zip Cars are available on campus.
+For students over 18, four Zip Cars are available on campus.
 Click here to learn more about our Zip Cars.

 Yes!
 All first-year students are required to fulfill Dartmouth's first-year writing requirement.
 Through the first-year writing courses, the College offers entering students a valuable opportunity to develop the thinking, research, writing, and presentation abilities that characterize intellectual work in the academy and in educated public discourse.

-Most first-year students take Writing 5 (or its two-term equivalent Writing 2-3) and a First-Year Seminar to fulfill this writing requirement.
-As of Fall 2012, another way of fulfilling the first-year writing requirement is to take both terms of Humanities 1-2, a special interdisciplinary two-term course for first-year students offered only in fall and winter terms.
+Most first-year students take Writing 5 (or its two-term equivalent, Writing 2-3) and a First-Year Seminar to fulfill this writing requirement.
+Another way of fulfilling the first-year writing requirement is to take Humanities 1-2, an interdisciplinary two-term course for first-year students offered only in fall and winter terms.

 Yes.
-All students are assigned a Faculty Advisor to work with them throughout their first year.
-Your Faculty Advisor will be able to help you pick your courses and understand academic life at Dartmouth.
-Once you have decided on a major in your fifth term, advisors in you area of study will be able to guide you through the rest of your Dartmouth career.
+All students are assigned a Faculty Advisor.
+Your Faculty Advisor can help you pick your courses and navigate academic life at Dartmouth.
+In your second year, after you have decided on a major, advisors in your area of study will guide you through the rest of your Dartmouth career.

 First-year students elect fall term courses during New Student Orientation.

-Students do not need to declare their major until the end of their fifth term on-campus (i.e. typically the middle of sophomore year).
+Students do not need to declare their major until the end of their fifth term on campus (typically the middle of sophomore year).

 The Academic Skills Center (ASC) provides individual appointments, workshops, and mini courses every term.
 The ASC website has lots of study skills information, links, and videos: www.dartmouth.edu/~acskills/.